 Dr. Bramhall was recognized as an honorary member by the Southwest Athletic Trainers Association at their 50th annual meeting in 2004.
 In May 2013, he was inducted into the Texas High School Football Hall of Fame in Waco, Texas.
 He was recognized for his contributions over the past 22 years working with the 15 surrounding high schools, along with local high schools A&M Consolidated High School and Bryan High School.
 He is the 2014-2015 President of the Texas Society of Sports Medicine.

 Dr. Bramhall was a four-year baseball letterman for the Aggies from 1978 to 1981.
 He was recognized as Team Captain in 1981 and received the prestigious Wally Moon Most Improved Player Award in 1980 as a junior.

 Dr. Bramhall had a career batting average of .329 and completed his career holding four Texas A&M baseball records.
 He continues to hold the record for walks in a season (57) set in 1981.

-Dr. Bramhall and his wife, Belle, are very active in the Bryan/College Station community.
-They have two children: Bobby, was an All-American pitcher for Rice University in 2007 and former professional baseball player, and currently is attending law school at the University of Tennessee.
-Kaci, works in the Houston area as an account executive for Bauerfeind USA.
+Dr. Bramhall and his wife, Belle, are very active in the Bryan/College Station community, and they have two children.
+Bobby was an All-American pitcher for Rice University in 2007 and former professional baseball player.
+He is currently attending law school at the University of Tennessee.
+Kaci works in the Houston area as an account executive for Bauerfeind USA.